 With only a few ingredients, making tofu at home is easy.
 Below, we highlight the ingredients that you’ll need for homemade tofu, as well as directions for making tofu, and some additional, helpful tips to keep in mind.

 2 quarts soy milk

 Coagulant (Choose one of the following):

 2 tsp.
 Terra Alba aka Gypsum (Calcium Sulphate) or

 Boil the soy milk for 5 minutes and then let it cool to 160-175°F (70-80°C) degrees.

-If making soy milk fresh using a soy milk maker, there is not need to boil the milk again.
+If you are making soy milk using a soy milk maker, there is no need to boil the milk again.